edalorzo/reactive-learning/README.md

 pythagoras(3, 4, console.log);
 ```

-There are a [few ways to organize](http://callbackhell.com) our code when using CPS such that we keep callback hell under control and there are interesting libraries (like [async.js](https://caolan.github.io/async/) that can help us write better code, but in general there's not easy way to dudge this bullet.
+There are a [few ways to organize](http://callbackhell.com) our code when using CPS such that we keep callback hell under control and there are interesting libraries (like [async.js](https://caolan.github.io/async/) that can help us write better code, but in general there's not easy way to dodge this bullet.

 Alternatively, these days it has been customary to replace callbacks with promises.